Voting & Elections

 A. It is unlawful for any Notary Public to take the acknowledgment of an instrument by or to a bank or other corporation of which the Notary is a stockholder, director, officer, or employee, where such Notary is a party to such instrument, either individually or as a representative of such corporation.
 It is also unlawful for a Notary to protest any negotiable instrument owned or held for collection by a corporation of which the Notary is a stockholder, director, officer, or employee, where such Notary is individually a party to the instrument.

-- A person exercising the duties of a Notary Public with the knowledge that his commission has expired, or that he is otherwise disqualified from serving as a Notary Public, is guilty of a misdemeanor and, upon conviction, shall be punished by imposition of a fine of $500 and removed from office by the governor.
+- A person exercising the duties of a Notary Public with the knowledge that their commission has expired, or that they are otherwise disqualified from serving as a Notary Public, is guilty of a misdemeanor and, upon conviction, shall be punished by imposition of a fine of $500 and removed from office by the governor.

 C. Any person damaged by an unlawful act, negligence or misconduct of a Notary Public in his official capacity may bring civil action on the Notary Public’s official bond.